A Story of Language Barriers

 Is There a Hotel Block for Wedding Guests?

-No. For most guests, the trip to Medellín will be just as much a vacation as a wedding.
+For most guests, the trip to Medellín will be just as much a vacation as a wedding.
 We encourage you to make the most of your stay in the City of Eternal Spring and choose the ideal place for you.
 Most accommodations will be significantly more affordable than what you’re accustomed to in your home country.

 Will the Wedding Be Indoors or Outdoors?